-This article explains how Jobs and Translation Memories are accessible to different team members of an organization.
+This article explains how Jobs and Data Sources are accessible to different team members of an organization.

 Jobs are owned by individuals, but when a manager of an organization creates a Jobs, the Job is treated as a resource of the organization (even if the manager leaves the organization).
 Below are all the rules for Job accessibility.